 gcloud pubsub topics describe TOPIC

 To update one or more topics:

 - Go to the Storage Policy tab in the console.

 - Click Update.

 The policy specifies a list of allowed Google Cloud region names.
 As such, the following items are not supported:

 Monitoring and troubleshooting

-To help you understand where message data is stored, we offer Cloud Pub/Sub metrics broken down by GCP region:
+To help you understand where message data is stored, we offer Pub/Sub metrics broken down by Google Cloud region:

 Counts of unacknowledged stored messages:

 Volume of stored data: